DNS-Leo/catzone/pri-pdns-mysql___sec-bind/README.md

 ## Bind
 - Install Bind server
-- Replace named.conf - and check if values matches for you
+- Replace named.conf - and check if values for `directory` matches for you
 - Start it

 ## PowerDNS